Topological models of arithmetic: Every countable model is continuously presented on the rationals

 The basic open set $U_s$ of numbers having final digits $s$ is an open set in this order, since any number ending with $s$ is above a number with binary form $100\cdots0s$ and below a number with binary form $11\cdots 1s$ in the final-digits order; so $U_s$ is a union of intervals in the final-digits order.
 Conversely, every interval in the final-digits order is open in the final-digits topology, because if $n\fdlt x\fdlt m$, then this is determined by some final segment of the digits of $x$ (appending initial $0$s if necessary), and so there is some $U_s$ containing $x$ and contained in the interval between $n$ and $m$.
-Thus, the final-digits topology is the precisely same as the order topology of the final-digits order, which is a definable endless dense linear order on $\N$.
+Thus, the final-digits topology is the precisely the same as the order topology of the final-digits order, which is a definable endless dense linear order on $\N$.
 Since this order is isomorphic and hence homeomorphic to the rational line $\Q$, we conclude again that $\<\N,+,\cdot>$ admits a continuous presentation on $\Q$.

-We now complete the proof by considering an arbitrary countable model $M$ of \PA.
-Let $\fdlt^M$ be the final-digits order as defined inside $M$.
-Since the reasoning of the above paragraphs can be undertaken in \PA, it follows that $M$ can see that its addition and multiplication are continuous with respect to the order topology of its final-digits order.
+The reasoning of the above paragraphs can be undertaken in $\text{\rm I}\Delta_0$.
+More explicitly, it is well-known that the theory $\text{\rm I}\Delta_0$ can prove that every number has a (unique) binary representation.
+This is based on the remarkable fact (see [HP, Section V3(c)]) that the graph of the exponential function has a $\Delta_0$ definition (provably in $\text{\rm I}\Delta_0$).
+Moreover, it can be readily verified that within $\text{\rm I}\Delta_0$, the finite-digits order is an endless dense linear order.
+It follows that $M$ can see that its addition and multiplication are continuous with respect to the order topology of its final-digits order.
 Since $M$ is countable, the final-digits order of $M$ makes it a countable endless dense linear order, which by Cantor's theorem is therefore order-isomorphic and hence homeomorphic to $\Q$.
-Thus, $M$ has a continuous presentation on the rational line $\Q$, as desired. \end{proof}
+Thus, $M$ has a continuous presentation on the rational line $\Q$, as desired.